About

 RSN Stitch Bank The world's leading resource for embroidery stitches

 The project drew on my diverse range of expertise across strategic digital leadership, user experience research, database architecture, web development, brand design, and content workflow management.
-Over eight years, from initial concept through to launch in 2021 and ongoing development to 2025, the RSN Stitch Bank has grown to document 500 stitches.

 Research & Strategic Development